-Review of records demonstrated that Ms Traynor is the safeguarding lead for the establishment, however it was noted that Ms Traynor has not completed formal level two training in safeguarding adults in keeping with the Northern Ireland Adult Safeguarding Partnership (NIASP) training strategy (revised 2016) and minimum standards.
-This was discussed with Ms Traynor and following the inspection, RQIA received confirmation that this matter had been addressed.
+Review of records demonstrated that Ms Traynor, as the safeguarding lead, has completed formal level two training in safeguarding adults in keeping with the Northern Ireland Adult Safeguarding Partnership (NIASP) training strategy (revised 2016) and minimum standards.

-A review of the safeguarding policy evidenced that a copy of the regional guidance document entitled Adult Safeguarding Prevention and Protection in Partnership (July 2015) was not available for reference.
-This was discussed with Ms Traynor and following the inspection, RQIA received confirmation that this matter had been addressed.
+It was confirmed that a copy of the regional guidance document entitled Adult Safeguarding Prevention and Protection in Partnership (July 2015) was available for reference.

-As a result of the actions taken following the inspection it was determined that the service has appropriate arrangements in place to manage a safeguarding issue should it arise.
+It was determined that the service had appropriate arrangements in place to manage a safeguarding issue should it arise.